-- The service, procedure or treatment is a covered service under the Medical Benefit Plan; and - The covered person has received a final adverse determination through the carrier's internal review process with a denial based on lack of medically necessary criteria or experimental/investigational treatment unless it is determined that the time frame for completion of an internal appeal may cause or exacerbate an emergency or life-threatening situation.
+- The service, procedure or treatment is a covered service under the Medical Benefit Plan; and - The covered person has received a final adverse determination through the internal review process with a denial based on lack of medically necessary criteria or experimental/investigational treatment unless it is determined that the time frame for completion of an internal appeal may cause or exacerbate an emergency or life-threatening situation.
 In an emergency or life-threatening situation, a covered person does not need to complete all internal appeals in order to file for an external appeal.

 Expedited appeals.
-In an emergency or life-threatening situation, a covered person may use the external appeal process directly, without exhausting the carrier's internal appeals if it is determined that the time frame for completion of an expedited internal appeal may cause or exacerbate an emergency or life-threatening situation.
+In an emergency or life-threatening situation, a covered person may use the external appeal process directly, without exhausting the internal appeal process if it is determined